wh1skeyy/HMLAPred/README.md

     .otherwise('High Risk'))
 ```

-Following that, a statistic table is created, consisting of the mean of 'loan_amount' & 'interest rate' along with the most common 'loan_total_value_category' at each risk level.
+Following that, a statistic table is created, consisting of the mean of 'loan_amount' & 'interest rate' along with the most common 'loan_to_value_category' at each risk level.
 ```
 risk_stats = df.groupBy('risk_group').agg(
     count('*').alias('count'),